bee-queue/bee-queue/README.md

   - `port`: number, Redis port.
   - `socket`: string, Redis socket to be used instead of a host and port.

   Note that this can also be a node_redis `RedisClient` instance, in which case Bee-Queue will issue normal commands over it.
 It will `duplicate()` the client for blocking commands and PubSub subscriptions, if enabled.
-This is advanced usage,
+This is advanced usage.
+Ensure you are using v3 of node_redis since we do not suppor the latest v4 at this time.

 - `isWorker`: boolean.
 Disable if this queue will not process jobs.
 - `getEvents`: boolean.
 Disable if this queue does not need to receive job events.